shubhammaji1/NGO/README.md

 # Project Title

-An NGO website built ensures a robust and scalable platform for managing donations, volunteer registrations, event updates, and community outreach.
+An NGO website ensures a robust and scalable platform for managing donations, volunteer registrations, event updates, and community outreach.

 ## Demo
 Take a look - https://ngo-umber.vercel.app/